mbprothero/cs4200/README.md

 Step2.
 Go to the official OpenCV site to download the complete OpenCV package.
 Pick a version you like https://opencv.org/releases/

 Step3.
 Create a New Environment (name it whatever you like)
+Ex: for windows open Anaconda Prompt type "conda create -n somename spyder=4" without the quotations

 Step4.
 Full List of packages you will NEED to run this code inside of SPYDER or CommandLine

 Download All of These packages inside of New Environment.

-Pillow	8.0.0
+Pillow

-click	7.1.2
+click

-dlib	19.21.0
+r-dlib

-numpy	1.19.2
+numpy

-pip	20.2.3
+pip

-setuptools	50.3.1
+setuptools

 Step5.
 Download Spyder inside of new Environment

 Step6.
 Open Spyder

 Step7.
+Make sure the folling commands work on console inside of spyder.
 "Pip install all of these from the command line!"

 pip install opencv-contrib-python

 pip install face-recognition

-pip install opencv-python

 Step8.
 Open Files downloaded from repository.

 ============================================================================

-Run the program and Hit the letter "p" to end the program
+Run the program